Mitigating Omitted Variable Bias in Empirical Software Engineering: Related Work and Background

 Among Pearl's work, directed acyclic graphs (DAGs) have become widely used to model the structural dependencies between observed (and unobserved) variables.
-As we will demonstrate already with the simple example of \autoref{sec:dags}, DAGs are, first of all, a practical notation to specify causal relations.
-They also support techniques to \emph{estimate} the strength of the causal relation among some nodes in the graph.
+As we will demonstrate already with the simple example of \autoref{sec:dags}, DAGs are, first of all, a practical notation to specify causal relations.\footnote{ An alternative approach to modeling causal relations is structural equation modeling (SEM).
+Semantically, Pearl’s causal DAG framework and SEM with latent variables are closely related.
+Specifically, Pearl’s original work built on SEM, and modern presentations of the causal DAG framework explicitly connect it to SEM~\citep{Bollen2013}.
+Methodologically, however, the two approaches differ in their focus: causal DAGs (especially as we use them in the paper) specialize in modeling structural causal relations among (observed or latent) variables; SEM, instead, tends to mix measurement aspects (e.g., the relation between latent constructs and indicators) and structural ones (e.g., the relation between different constructs). } They also support techniques to \emph{estimate} the strength of the causal relation among some nodes in the graph.
 Usually this is done by constructing a (linear) statistical model among variables, selected according to the DAG's structure.
 (We will demonstrate this shortly in \autoref{sec:confounding}.)
 Nowadays, causal analysis based on DAGs is routinely used in disciplines with a strong empirical component such as medicine~\citep{dag-paediatrics,dag-health}, epidemiology~\citep{dag-epidemiology}, economics~\citep{dag-economics}, and biology~\citep{dag-biology}.

 A key question when working with DAGs is how to build a realistic DAG in the first place.
 In fields where the underlying fundamental mechanisms are well understood, a DAG can be built based on expert knowledge and previous work.
 Another approach is \emph{causal discovery} (also called structural learning), which tries to identify causal relations from data~\citep{Spirtes:2016causal}.
 While causal discovery algorithms have made significant progress in the last decade~\citep{causal-discovery-survey}---in part on the wave of the recent machine learning boom---they remain \emph{heuristic} approaches that work correctly only under precise assumptions about the possible interactions.
 This limitation is intrinsic, as one of the fundamental results of Pearl's framework is that causal relations cannot be inferred from data alone (at least not without limiting assumptions).
 Regardless of whether they come from expert knowledge, are inferred heuristically from data, or simply encode some (plausible) hypotheses, DAGs remain a practical tool to precisely denote, validate, and reason about the causal relations in a system.